 Exhaust Air Systems

+Exhaust fans serving laboratory spaces shall be designed and approved for laboratory applications.

 Research areas shall be provided with dedicated and separated exhaust air systems from non-research functions areas.
-Laboratory supply and exhaust air systems shall be dedicated to lab areas within the building and shall not be part of HVAC systems serving other building areas (offices, toilet rooms, vivarium, etc.
+Laboratory supply and exhaust air systems shall be dedicated to lab areas within the building and shall not be part of HVAC systems serving other building areas (offices, vivarium, etc.)

 Offices contained within lab areas shall operate as positive with respect to the labs.